 Plastic resin properly processed will be strong and void of physical defects.
-These desirable characteristic are achieved by adhering to the resin manufacturer's recommendations, which will include criteria for some level of ‘resin dryness’.
+These desirable characteristic are achieved by adhering to the resin manufacturer's recommendations, which will include a specified level of ‘resin dryness’.
 When resin is heated past its melting point, moisture in the resin breaks the molecular polymer chains into shorter pieces.
 This can lower the intrinsic viscosity of the resin and degrade the performance characteristics of the finished piece.

 The purpose of a resin dryer is to remove moisture from resin pellets to an acceptable level before processing.
 There is an attraction between water and polymer chains and it takes effort to separate them from each other.
 Heat reduces the attraction between water and polymer molecules making it easier to drive them apart during the drying process.
 Sufficient drying will keep the intrinsic viscosity high by maintaining those long molecular chains.
 Manufacturing quality issues that commonly arise with moisture are removed when properly dried.

 Process air heaters play an important role in resin drying environments.
 They warm resin pellets, loosen water-polymer bonds, drive up the temperature of low dewpoint air and in some processes they help ‘regenerate’ a special drying chemical called ‘desiccant’.